-The Barista Express has an analog pressure gauge and a set of buttons.
-It is a little more traditional, and the lack of flashing numbers is a little less intimidating on first use.
+The Barista Express has an analog pressure gauge and a set of buttons that is a little more traditional.

 On the Barista Pro, you can change the shot volume, water temperature, and pre-infusion time.
 On the Express, you can change shot volume and water temperature, but not the pre-infusion time.
-A longer pre-infusion helps wet the grounds and avoid channeling for a better-extracted shot.
-That said, you can do a lot by changing the grind size, shot volume, and water temperature alone with both machines, but you can dial in the Barista Pro a little more.
+The pre-infusion is the initial low-pressure stage, which wets the grounds and makes the puck more even for a better extraction at the full nine bars of pressure.
+One easy espresso hack is to program a longer pre-infusion time, which reduces channeling.
+You can do that manually on the Barista Express, but cannot program it.

-The Express has an analog pressure gauge, which is a great tool to dial in grind size.
+The Express has an analog pressure gauge, which is stylish in my opinion.
+It’s also a solid tool to help dial in grind size.
 If the pressure gauge reads over 12 bar with a slow flow, you’re grinding too fine.
-It’s a nice addition but it doesn’t make up for the Pro’s LCD display and extra programming.
+It’s a nice addition but you can tell this just by flow speed and time too.
+The pressure gauge doesn’t make up for the Pro’s LCD display and extra programming.

-The hot water outlet is another design improvement on the Breville Barista Pro vs Express.
-The Pro dispenses hot water right under the portafilter, while the Express hot water outlet is a little to the right and behind the portafilter.
-You don’t need to move the glass at all to make an Americano with the Pro.
+The dedicated hot water spout is another design improvement on the Breville Barista Pro vs Express.
+The Pro has an angled spout that dispenses hot water right under the portafilter, while the Express hot water outlet is a little to the right and dispenses straight down, slightly behind the portafilter.
+It’s easier to make Americanos with the Pro.